 An Audit plan is completed in NC FAST for a random selection of cases for monitoring.
 In all categories, an over sample is drawn in order to have potential substitutes in the event that a case pulled for monitoring is found not applicable.
-Beginning in SFY 2018/2019, the Work First Program Monitors will implement monitoring for application and recertification timeliness.
+Beginning in SFY 2018/2019, the Work First Program Monitors implemented monitoring for application and recertification timeliness.
 Ensuring all applications and recertifications/reviews are processed within a 95% timeliness rate.
-In addition, the WFPM will monitor the Work Participation Rate for counties.
-The WFPM will utilize reporting in the Client Services Data Warehouse (CSDW) to gather and evaluate whether counties have achieved the 50% All Family and 90% Two-Parent Work Participation Rates(WPR).
-Finding are not being cited for the WPR until the data in Client Services Data Warehouse is correct.

-Process of Monitoring & Performance Improvements Requirements
+340.04 Process of Monitoring & Performance Improvements Requirements

-The WFPM conducting the monitoring notifies the county director of the sample of cases selected for review via email encryption letter 30 days in advance of the monitoring event.
+The WF CQIS conducting the monitoring notifies the county director of the sample of cases selected for review via email encryption letter 30 days in advance of the monitoring event.
 The monitor instructs the county staff to pull all verifications necessary to confirm compliance with the funding and eligibility criteria for the Work First Program.
 Site visit monitoring is preferable in order to facilitate a partnership with the county staff and to generate discussion regarding the process, expectations, and potential outcomes of the monitoring.
 However, under special circumstances, desktop monitoring may be substituted for on-site monitoring to ensure counties are monitored as required.
 For example, travel restrictions or vacant positions may necessitate desktop monitoring instead of on-site monitoring.

-Onsite Monitoring - The WFPM conducting the monitoring selects a sample of cases to be read during each onsite monitoring visit to ensure complete and accurate documentation regarding client eligibility, appropriate payment level and compliance with all program requirements.
+Onsite Monitoring - The WF CQIS conducting the monitoring selects a sample of cases to be read during each on-site monitoring visit to ensure complete and accurate documentation regarding client eligibility, appropriate payment level and compliance with all program requirements.
 Entrance and exit interviews are held with the director or the director's designee(s) provides the opportunity for discussion regarding the results of the county monitoring process.

-Desktop Monitoring - The WFPM conducting the monitoring selects a sample of cases to be read for the desktop monitoring process.
+Desktop Monitoring - The WF CQIS conducting the monitoring selects a sample of cases to be read for the desktop monitoring process.
 Counties are requested to provide copies of case file documentation and other required documents for desktop monitoring to ensure complete and accurate documentation regarding applicant/recipient eligibility, appropriate payment level and compliance with all program requirements.
-The county must utilize a secure emailing source when providing information to the monitor.
-The WFPM conducting the monitoring provides opportunities for discussion regarding the results of the county monitoring process through either conference calls or an on-site exit conference.
+WF CQIS preference is that all case related documents be uploaded into NC FAST per guidance.
+The county must utilize a secure emailing source when providing information to the CQIS.
+The WF CQIS conducting the monitoring provides opportunities for discussion regarding the results of the county monitoring process through either conference calls or an on-site exit conference.

-The WFPM conducting the monitoring reviews necessary documents and conducts any necessary interviews with subrecipient staff in order to complete the standardized review instrument for Work First Monitoring, according to instructions provided.
+The WF CQIS conducting the monitoring reviews necessary documents and conducts any necessary interviews with subrecipient staff in order to complete the standardized review instrument for Work First Monitoring, according to instructions provided.
 The results of the monitoring process are documented in a written letter/notice for the subrecipient that identifies any areas needing improvements/recommendations or out of compliance for the Work First Program.

-The WFPM conducting the monitoring sends a notification letter to the county director within 30 days prior to the monitoring event informing the county of the date of the onsite review, cases selected for review, and the period under review.
+The WF CQIS conducting the monitoring sends a notification letter to the county director within 30 days prior to the monitoring event informing the county of the date of the onsite review, cases selected for review, and the period under review.
 The same timeframe is used for desktop monitoring.
-The WFPM conducting the monitoring determines the period under review as a selected month in the current State Fiscal Year (SFY).
-For example if a monitoring is scheduled for June 2015, the monitoring period is a month between July 2014 and June 2015.
+The WF CQIS conducting the monitoring determines the period under review as a selected month in the current State Fiscal Year (SFY).
+For example, if a monitoring is scheduled for June 2020 the monitoring period is a month between July 2019 and June 2020.
 In most cases, the month being monitored is two months prior to the monitoring event.
 However, situations can arise that can make the monitoring event farther away than two months from the monitoring month.
 Should the date of a county's onsite monitoring change for any reason, the period and cases selected will remain the same.